 This indicates the username or the API key is invalid for the given client.

 Please don’t automatically retry this request.
-Confirm with the user that set up the integration in your application that the client domain, username, and API key are valid.
+First, confirm with the Auvik administrator that the client domain, username, and API key are valid.

 This indicates the user doesn’t have permission to call the API for this client, or the user isn’t authorized to access the client.

 Please don’t automatically retry this request.
-Confirm with the user that set up the integration in your application that the API user has the appropriate role permissions and authorization to access each client contained in the request.
+First, confirm with the Auvik administrator that the API user has the appropriate role permissions and authorization to access each client contained in the request.

 404 not found